ThisIsMyAccountName/TicTacToeBot/Functional_prisiples.md

 Tech used in TicTacToe:

+The TicTacToe code employs various techniques to enhance its functionality and clarity.

-Algebraic Data Types: The code makes use of algebraic data types to represent the board, game state, and cell status.
-In the DataTypes module, custom data types for Cell, Player, Result, Board, and GameState are defined, providing a strong foundation for the game logic.
-For example, Cell is defined as Empty or Taken Player, and Player is defined as X or O. These algebraic data types make the code easier to read and understand.
+To represent the game state, board, and cell status, algebraic data types are utilized.
+Custom data types are defined for Cell, Player, Result, Board, and GameState in the DataTypes module.
+This provides a sturdy foundation for the game logic and makes the code easy to comprehend.
+For instance, Cell is defined as either Empty or Taken by a Player, and Player is defined as X or O.

-Monads: The code uses the State monad and the StateT monad transformer to handle game state updates.
-The State monad is used in functions like makeMove and playMove to update the game state and manage side effects in a clean and functional way.
+To update the game state, the State monad and StateT monad transformer are employed in the code.
+They manage side effects and update game state in a clean and functional way, with functions such as makeMove and playMove using the State monad.

-Lazy Evaluation: Lazy evaluation is a core feature of Haskell, and it is utilized throughout the code.
-For example, in the minimax function, Haskell's lazy evaluation ensures that the entire tree of possible game states is not fully explored, but only as needed.
-This leads to performance improvements and ensures that the code runs efficiently.
+The code also employs lazy evaluation, a core feature of Haskell, which ensures that the code runs efficiently by only exploring the necessary parts of the game state tree in the minimax function.

-List Comprehensions: In the availableMoves function, a list comprehension is used to generate the list of all legal moves available in the current game state.
-This demonstrates the expressive power of Haskell and functional programming, allowing for concise and efficient code.
+List comprehension is used in the availableMoves function to generate the list of all legal moves.
+This expressive technique allows for concise and efficient code in functional programming.

-Higher-order functions: Functions like map, maximumBy, minimumBy, and any are used throughout the code.
-These higher-order functions take other functions as arguments and are an important part of functional programming in Haskell.
-They allow for more concise, expressive, and maintainable code.
+Finally, higher-order functions such as map, maximumBy, minimumBy, and any are used throughout the code.
+These functions take other functions as arguments, which is an important feature of functional programming in Haskell, enabling concise, expressive, and maintainable code.

 Parser tech